How to Convert a Lloyds PDF Bank Statement to CSV or Excel

 Lloyds offers CSV downloads for recent transactions through online banking, but this is limited to a few months of history.
 For older or archived PDF statements, use a free converter tool to extract the data into CSV format.

-Use the free PDF converter at bankreconciler.app/tool.
+Use the free PDF converter at reconcileiq.com/bank-statement-converter.
 Select Lloyds, upload your PDF, and download the extracted data.
 CSV files open directly in Excel, or you can copy-paste the preview data.

 Yes.
 The converter handles Lloyds personal, Lloyds business, and Lloyds commercial account PDF statements.
 It also works with Halifax and Bank of Scotland statements, which are part of Lloyds Banking Group.